juliencol/unify/README.md

 rails db:seed
 rails db:schema:load
 ```
-If it's the first time you're working on the project you'll have to create the database by runnin
+If it's the first time you're working on the project you'll have to create the database by running
 ```bash
 rails db:create
 ```